PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 * **Vault** - Optional, but STRONGLY Suggested - This is perhaps the most important plugin.
 This plugin provides a common way to access other plugins running on your server, but without having to write any code within Prison to support them.
 Vault provides the mapping of a plugin's unique APIs to a common Vault API.
 Vault helps support Economy, Permissions, and Placeholders.
 Because of Vault, Prison can work flawlessly with dozens of other plugins.
 Please refer to Vault's documentation for what it supports.

 * **EssentialsX** - Optional, but STRONGLY Suggested - Provides many of the basic commands and behaviors that you would expect from a Spigot server such as chat, warps, and even some moderation commands.
+EssentialsX is not Essentials, since Essentials is an older abandoned project, and EssentialsX is a forked project that is still maintained.
+Unfortunately, internally it is identified as simply Essentials, but you can tell it's EssentialsX if the version is greater than 2.15.x.

 * **EssentialsX Chat** - Optional - Enhanced Chat experience.